 Damages

-In addition to legal costs, the judge may order you to pay damages, for example in cases of:
+In addition to litigation costs, the judge may order you to pay damages, for example for:

 -